kyma-project/kyma/docs/kyma/docs/017-details-local-installation-scripts.md

  - AZURE_BROKER_CLIENT_ID
  - AZURE_BROKER_CLIENT_SECRET

->**NOTE:** You need to exportabove environment variable before executing the `installation/cmd/run.sh` script.
+>**NOTE:** You need to export above environment variables before executing the `installation/cmd/run.sh` script.
 As the Azure credentials are converted to a Kubernetes Secret, make sure the exported values are base64-encoded.

 ## The create-cr.sh script